Sammy-John/immigration_prototype/ROADMAP.md

 ## **Future Enhancements**

-### **Planned Enhancements for `auth_app`**
-- [ ] **Password Reset and Change Features:**
-  - Implement functionality for users to reset or change their passwords securely.
-- [ ] **Email Verification and Notifications:**
-  - Integrate with `email_service` to send verification emails upon account creation and notifications for password resets and security events.
-- [ ] **User Profile Management:**
-  - Allow users to manage their profile information (except sensitive fields like roles) through a secure interface.
-- [ ] **Enhanced Security:**
-  - Implement two-factor authentication (2FA) and additional password policies (complexity, expiration).
-- [ ] **Admin Dashboard:**
-  - Develop a dashboard for administrators to manage users, view audit logs, and perform other administrative tasks.
-- [ ] **Logging Additional Actions:**
-  - Expand audit logging to cover more actions (e.g., user profile updates, login attempts, etc.).
-- [ ] **Improved User Experience:**
-  - Enhance the UI/UX of authentication and authorization pages using Bootstrap or custom styles.

 ### **Planned Improvements and Security Enhancements**
 - [ ] Move sensitive settings (like `SECRET_KEY` and database credentials) to environment variables.
 - [ ] Configure PostgreSQL database to replace SQLite, set up multiple databases, and implement custom database routers.